 - The more options you give people, the less likely they are to take action.
 It’s like when you open a menu at a restaurant and you’re faced with so many options that you don’t know what to choose.

 - Which social networks does your audience use most?
 Twitter & Facebook are typically popular but if you have a B2B audience, LinkedIn is worth including.

 Plugins and tools to add social sharing buttons with ease

-I use a WordPress plugin called Social Warfare* to display social sharing buttons.
+Social Snap is one of my favorite WordPress plugins to display social sharing buttons.
 It has some interesting features such as the option to upload unique Pinterest images and a click to tweet feature which I’ll talk about more in a moment.

 Add “click to tweet” style widgets within your content

 You may have seen these “click to tweet” style boxes already and they’re becoming more popular because they work.

 I particularly like how they can be used within group interviews like this one compiled by Aaron Lee over at Post Planner: